An analysis of Wigner's friend in the framework of quantum mechanics based on the principle of typicality: Analysis of Wigner's friend based on the principle of typicality

 in the $n$th composite system $\mathcal{S}+\mathcal{F}+\mathcal{W}$.
 This state~\eqref{eq:WF-SF-state-immafter-MF} is different from the `undecided' state~\eqref{eq:SFstateW} in Case~2.
 Therefore, in our world $\omega$, for every $n\in\N^+$ the observer $\mathcal{F}$ surely records the value $\alpha(n)$ immediately after the measurement $\mathcal{M}^\mathcal{F}$ in the $n$th repetition of the experiment, \emph{in accordance with our common sense}.

-In addition, it follows from \eqref{eq:WF-finitepsP} and Theorem~\ref{contraction2} that $\alpha$ is a Martin-L\"of $U$-random infinite binary sequence, where $U$ is a finite probability space on $\{0,1\}$ such that $U(0)=U(1)=1/2$.
-Namely, $\alpha$ is a Martin-L\"of random infinite binary sequence.
+In addition, since $\omega$ is Martin-L\"of $P$-random, it follows from Theorem~\ref{contraction2} and \eqref{eq:WF-finitepsP} that $\alpha$ is a Martin-L\"of $R$-random infinite binary sequence, where $R$ is a finite probability space on $\{0,1\}$ such that $R(0)=\abs{c_0}^2$ and $R(1)=\abs{c_1}^2$.
 Therefore, it follows from Theorem~\ref{FI} that for every $k\in\{0,1\}$ it holds that

-where $N_k(\sigma)$ denotes the number of the occurrences of $k$ in $\sigma$ for every $k\in\{0,1\}$ and every $\sigma\in\X$, as expected from the point of view of the conventional quantum mechanics.
-Thus, in our world $\omega$, for each $k=0,1$ the following (i) and (ii) simultaneously occur in half of the infinite repetitions of the experiment: (i)~The observer $\mathcal{F}$ records the value $k$ immediately after the measurement $\mathcal{M}^\mathcal{F}$, and (ii)~the observer $\mathcal{F}$ records the value $k$ and the observer $\mathcal{W}$ knows that the observer $\mathcal{F}$ records the value $k$ immediately after the measurement $\mathcal{M}^\mathcal{W}$, \emph{in accordance with our common sense}.
+where $N_k(\rest{\alpha}{n})$ denotes the number of the occurrences of $k$ in the prefix of $\alpha$ of length $n$, as expected from the point of view of the conventional quantum mechanics.
+Thus, in our world $\omega$, for each $k=0,1$ the following (i) and (ii) simultaneously occur in a proportion of $\abs{c_k}^2$ out of the infinite repetitions of the experiment: (i)~The observer $\mathcal{F}$ records the value $k$ immediately after the measurement $\mathcal{M}^\mathcal{F}$, and (ii)~the observer $\mathcal{F}$ records the value $k$ and the observer $\mathcal{W}$ knows that the observer $\mathcal{F}$ records the value $k$ immediately after the measurement $\mathcal{M}^\mathcal{W}$, \emph{in accordance with our common sense}.